jaspeterson/creative-project-4/README.md

 # creative-project-4
-Creative project for CS 260
+Creative project for CS 260 - Simulates a basic forum with threads by topic and comments for each thread